Free Grocery Guide

 For our thyroid-friendly cooking purposes, coconut aminos provide us with a gluten, grain, and soy-free alternative to soy sauce.
 Typically, soy sauce is made by fermenting wheat and soy, and contains gluten.
 Tamari, which tastes nearly identical to soy sauce, is made using only soy, and is typically gluten-free.

 In most recipes, coconut aminos make a great substitute for soy sauce or tamari.
 Coconut aminos have that salty, umami taste and are very similar to soy sauce, albeit with a slight sweetness.
-That touch of sweetness makes coconut aminos preferable (in my opinion) in this Egg Roll in a Bowl recipe, bringing out all those sweet, savory, and aromatic flavors from the other ingredients, like Chinese 5-spice powder.
+That touch of sweetness makes coconut aminos preferable (in my opinion) in this Egg Roll in a Bowl recipe, bringing out all those sweet, savory, and aromatic flavors from the other ingredients, like the Chinese 5-spice powder.

 Comparing Brands of Coconut Aminos